Axway-API-Management-Plus/apim-service-broker/CloudController/Tests.md

 - The BackEnd API BIC_<WebServiceName> is deleted
 ```

-##For deprovisioning
+## For deprovisioning
-The shell script ìcf_delete-service.shî can be used to simulate the Cloud Controller
+The shell script ‚Äúcf_delete-service.sh‚Äù can be used to simulate the Cloud Controller
 **Setup:**
 The following variables must be set:
 ```